 Steve Gory, Onsego’s CEO, explains how it started.

 Almost a year ago, Steve says, my sister-in-law asked me to help a friend prepare for the GED Math test.
 You need to know that my sister-in-law works in the entertainment business and her “friends” are often her artist clients.

 When we met, she confirmed this, and her “friend” was an upcoming songwriter who needed to pass her GED test.
 Her name was Nina.
 So, Nina had passed 3 of the 4 GED subject tests but could not score high enough on the GED Math test.
 She had tried four times already.

 I offered Nina access to the Onsego course, and we had a few Zoom calls over the following few months.

 It was not easy to get Nina motivated to learn.
 She has a busy life, and math has precisely zero influence on her current and future success.

 One time she asked me why I couldn’t show her how to use this GED calculator to solve all these math problems.
 I can learn how to use a machine, she said.

 At this moment, I realized that we, at Onsego, were missing the boat.
 We don’t need to teach everyone math.
 We need to teach people how to pass the GED Math test using any legally available tool, such as the GED calculator, aka the scientific calculator TI-30XS.

-The next few weeks, our math tutors analyzed the GED Math test and identified topics that frequently appear on the test.
+For the next few weeks, our math tutors analyzed the GED Math test and identified topics that frequently appeared on the test.
 They strategically chose the essential math problems, and we designed lessons that show how to solve these math challenges.